COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

-Gastrointestinal complications (constipation, impaction, bowel obstruction, diarrhea, and radiation enteritis) are common problems for oncology patients.
+Gastrointestinal complications such as constipation, impaction, bowel obstruction, diarrhea, and radiation enteritis are common problems for patients with cancer.
 The growth and spread of cancer, as well as its treatment, contribute to these conditions.

 Constipation is the slow movement of feces through the large intestine that results in the passage of dry, hard stool.
 This can result in discomfort or pain.
 The longer the transit time of stool in the large intestine, the greater the fluid absorption and the drier and harder the stool becomes.

+Perhaps the most common causes of constipation are inadequate fluid intake and pain medications.
 Inactivity, immobility, or physical and social impediments (particularly inconvenient bathroom availability) can contribute to constipation.
-Depression and anxiety caused by cancer treatment or cancer pain can lead to constipation.
-Perhaps the most common causes of constipation are inadequate fluid intake and pain medications; however, these causes are manageable.
+Depression and anxiety caused by cancer treatment or cancer pain can also lead to constipation.
+Many of these contributing conditions are manageable.

 Structural disorders, such as intraluminal and extraluminal bowel lesions caused by primary or metastatic tumor, postoperative adhesions, volvulus of the bowel, or incarcerated hernia, affect peristalsis and the maintenance of normal bowel function.
 These disorders can lead to total or partial obstruction of the bowel.
 Patients who have colostomies are at special risk of developing constipation.
 If stool is not passed on a regular basis (once a day to several times a day), further investigation is warranted.
 A partial or complete blockage may have occurred, particularly if no flatus has been passed.

-Diarrhea can occur throughout the continuum of cancer care, and the effects can be physically and emotionally devastating.
+Diarrhea can occur throughout cancer care, and the effects can be physically and emotionally devastating.
 Although less prevalent than constipation, diarrhea remains a significant symptom burden for people with cancer.
-Diarrhea can do the following:
+This condition can do the following:

-Diarrhea, in some cases, can be life-threatening.
+In some cases, diarrhea can be life-threatening.
 Furthermore, diarrhea can lead to increased caregiver burden.

 Specific definitions of diarrhea vary widely.
 Acute diarrhea is generally considered to be an abnormal increase in stool liquid that lasts more than 4 days but less than 2 weeks.
 Another definition suggests that diarrhea is an increase in stool liquidity (>300 mL of stool) and frequency (the passage of more than three unformed stools) during a 24-hour period.
 Diarrhea is considered chronic when it persists longer than 2 months.

 Radiation enteritis is a functional disorder of the large and small bowel that occurs during or after a course of radiation therapy to the abdomen, pelvis, or rectum.
-One report also documented radiation-induced diarrhea as a result of radiation for lung and head and neck cancers in individuals who were receiving radiation with or without chemotherapy.
+One report also documented radiation-induced diarrhea in individuals with lung or head and neck cancers who were receiving radiation with or without chemotherapy.